 The Acid Rest

 The acid rest is the first rest you might schedule after dough-in in any full step mash or decoction mashing regimen.
 The acid rest has two functions; to lower the pH of the mash to an appropriate range and to break down the dreaded glucans that can gum up a mash.
 The typical range for an acid rest is between 95–113 °F (35–45 °C).
-At this temperature, the enzyme phytase breaks down a molecule called phytin and releases phophates and phytic acid, which lowers mash pH.
+At this temperature, the enzyme phytase breaks down a molecule called phytin and releases phytic acid, which lowers mash pH.

 Phytase is very susceptible to heat and most of these enzymes will be destroyed during extended malting.
 So phytase will only be present in very lightly-kilned malts.
 Therefore it will only really benefit a mash made up of undermodified malts in soft water with little buffering capability — a rather small niche.
 Usually, this situation is addressed by simply adding acid to the strike water.
 Another reason that acid rests are not widely used is that it takes at least an hour to bring about any meaningful change in mash pH.